 Princess of Wales Conservatory

 The Princess of Wales Conservatory was commissioned in 1982 to replace a group of 26 smaller buildings that were falling into disrepair.
-It was named after Princess Augusta, founder of Kew, and opened in 1987 by Diana, Princess of Wales.
+It was named after Princess Augusta, who was instrumental in founding the botanic gardens at Kew, and was opened in 1987 by Diana, Princess of Wales.
 It is the most complex conservatory at Kew, containing ten computer-controlled climatic zones under one roof.

 The two main climate zones are the ‘dry tropics’, representing the world’s warm, arid areas, and the ‘wet tropics’, housing moisture loving plants from ecosystems such as rainforests and mangrove swamps.
 The eight remaining microclimates include a seasonally dry zone containing desert and savanna plants, plus sections for carnivorous plants, ferns and orchids.